 Over the past year, we have continued to see a resurgence in new policies, legislation and approaches in response to the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 This rapidly changing environment is marked by not only progress toward new fiscal and governance frameworks in a number of jurisdictions, but also increasing litigation challenging existing laws and regulatory processes.

 Indigenous equity arrangements have continued to be a major theme in the resource sector, with Indigenous governments often taking a lead role in major developments in Canada.

-Join us for our Annual Indigenous Law Update, where we will address the implications of recent developments for resource-based industries, infrastructure owners and other businesses.
+Join us for our Annual Indigenous Law Update, where we will address the implications of recent developments for resource-based industries, infrastructure owners and other clients.
 As usual, we will cover the key themes in ongoing negotiations among commercial and Indigenous parties, as well as recent trends in litigation.

-Indigenous self-development, the regulatory process and the obligations of the Crown
+Public regulatory processes and the honour of the Crown

 Sam Adkins, Partner, Vancouver